atitpokharel/quantum_ML/README.md

 ---

 ## **Acknowledgments**
-Special thanks to the Department of Electrical and Computer Engineering at UAH and Dr. Dinh Nguyen for providing resources and guidance for this repository.
+Special thanks to the Department of Electrical and Computer Engineering at UAH, Dr. Dinh Nguyen and Dr. Thomas Morris for providing resources and guidance for this repository.